farhan5248/demingdriventesting/Migrating from defect inspection to prevention/Mura.md

 Next we tried to mistake proof writing test cases to eliminate automation generation errors.
 That's when I introduced [Poka Yoke](Poka%20Yoke).
 If the code was delivered to QA before we finished writing all the tests, then we ran what we had.
-This was done to prevent re-work in the test case expecations.
+This was done to prevent re-work in the test case expectations.
 There were still some tests that had to be re-worked but not as many.
 ```
 |  dev       || qa           || reg  |